*This is a very rare post that includes colourful language that is NSFW and not safe for children.*

 To see why this went viral, you need to know the background story.
 Basically, the Countess was offered an opportunity disguised as collaboration but really took advantage of her yarn dyeing shop in the name of charity.
 You can read her summary of it here on her blog (*colorful language alert*).
 I really cannot explain it any better.
 Or if you prefer to listen to the tale unfold, the best way to fully learn about this movement is to listen to the podcast episode with Shinybees and the Cottage Notebook podcast episode.
 And you may as well subscribe to Shiny Bees and Cottage Notebook while you’re at it.

-How we react is what defines us, right?
-Well, the Countess decided to truly help charity in her own way, with two custom colorways to benefit Women’s Aid, a UK charity that helps women to escape domestic violence.
-Those two colorways sold out and due to demand (and another dyer selling a similar colorway without the charitable element), the Countess decided to share her dyeing recipe for the colorway and organise a collective – The Tits Out Collective.
+The Countess decided to turn the tables and help charity on her own terms, with two custom colorways to benefit Women’s Aid, a UK charity that helps women to escape domestic violence.
+Those two colorways sold out and due to demand (and the fact that she announced she would never dye the Tits Out colorway again), the Countess decided to share her dyeing recipe for the colorway and organise a collective – The Tits Out Collective.
 Naturally, there were rules, but it made such sense and was just what we as a community of makers love – to help others while doing our thing.

 The outcome surprised even the Countess herself with so many members of the creative fibre arts community joining the global movement.
 All Tits Out Collective members launched their own versions of the ‘If I Want Exposure, I’ll Get My Tits Out’ colorway or a design or other creation on July 1st and the official hashtags went wild (#titsoutcollective and #ifiwantexposureillgetmytitsout).